Gman-Superfly/AKIRA/foundations/pomdp/REFERENCES.md

 - Resolves the problem that **classical interaction information can be negative**, which is uninterpretable as "negative information."

 **Relevance to AKIRA:**
-- **Justifies wormhole architecture:** Complementary band pairs (0↔6, 1↔5, 2↔4) have HIGH SYNERGY — combining them enables predictions neither can make alone.
-Wormholes REALIZE this synergy.
+- **Justifies wormhole architecture:** Complementary band pairs (0↔6, 1↔5, 2↔4) have HIGH SYNERGY, combining them enables predictions neither can make alone.
+Wormholes realize this synergy.
 See `architecture_base/attention/spectral_wormhole/SPECTRAL_WORMHOLE_ATTENTION.md` §3.3.
 - **Explains collapse as information phase transition:** Pre-collapse states have HIGH SYNERGY (need all bands to predict).
 Post-collapse states have HIGH REDUNDANCY (any band suffices).
 Collapse = synergy→redundancy conversion.
 See `architecture_theoretical/ORTHOGONALITY.md` §11.3.
 - **Refines conservation laws:** Total information I(Target; All Bands) is conserved, but its *decomposition* into R/U/S atoms changes during dynamics.
 This is the information-theoretic signature of a phase transition.
 - **Action Quanta (AQ) crystallize during collapse:** AQ are the PRODUCT of synergy→redundancy transition.
 They emerge when the belief field condenses.